rustymagnet3000/c_tidy_file_read/c_tidy_file_read/README.md

     Time ->  time_t struct, strftime
-    div_t   -> useful for a division (you get the quotient and remainder as int values) Added qsort to sort a const array before use
+    div_t   -> useful for a division (you get the quotient and remainder as int values) Added qsort to sort a const array before use Calloc instead of Malloc
+    Memset for repeating characters

 ### Learnings

     At the start of your project, you will always choose a better Type or Data Structure if you can answer the simple question "is the data constant or can it change?"